 About the award

-The Hospitality Asset Managers Association (HAMA) Europe is a forum for European hospitality asset managers to share knowledge, experience, and best practices and to put asset management at the forefront of the real estate industry.
-Our membership roster includes representation from institutional funds, individual owners, private equity investors, and real estate groups —all dedicated to the hospitality industry.
+The Hospitality Asset Managers Association (HAMA) Europe is a forum for European hospitality asset managers to share their knowledge, experience, and best practices to put asset management at the forefront of the real estate industry.
+Our membership roster includes representation from institutional funds, individual owners, private equity investors and real estate groups.

-As the hotel industry continues to emerge from the Covid pandemic and must face new challenges, hotel asset management has never been so crucial in managing all stakeholders in hotel ownership and ultimately creatively adapting to the changing needs of the customer over the short and longer term.
+As the hotel industry continues to face a multitude of challenges, hotel asset management has never been so crucial in managing all stakeholder’s needs.

-This will be the 7th edition of the award with some outstanding prior winners including London & Regional Properties, Pyramid Hotel Group, Global Holdings, Starwood Capital, Amaris Hospitality and The Social Hub with investments that have covered both single assets and large portfolios demonstrating the breadth of the hotel asset management discipline.
+Some outstanding prior winners include London & Regional Properties, Pyramid Hotel Group, Global Holdings, Starwood Capital, Amaris Hospitality, The Social Hub and Henderson Park & EQ Hotels, with investments that have covered both single assets and large portfolios, collectively demonstrating the breadth of the hotel asset management discipline.

-As an Award candidate, there is the potential to speak in front of valued peers by sharing your case study at the panel session at IHIF, as well as the possibility of receiving the Award and industry recognition as a winner for 2023.
+As an Award candidate, there is the potential to speak in front of your valued peers by sharing your case study at the panel session at IHIF, as well as the possibility of receiving the Award and industry recognition as the 2024 winner.

 I. SUBMISSION PROCESS

-We invite applications based on a phased two-stage submission process as outlined below, with the final award to be made at IHIF in Berlin, in May 2023.
+We invite applications based on a phased two-stage submission process as outlined below, with the final award to be made at IHIF in Berlin, from 15th to 17th April 2024.

-Submissions are invited for single assets and portfolios.
-Details of the judging criteria that will govern the award can be found in section II.
+Submissions are invited for single assets and portfolios located exclusively in Europe.
+Details of the judging criteria that will govern the award can be found in section II, Judging Criteria, below.

 1. First Round Submission: the initial submission will be a short narrative, including data as appropriate, based on the parameters set out below.